Friday, 5 June 2026

 The Older Persons Advocacy Network (OPAN), the peak body for aged care consumers, said the Budget leaves "many challenges" within the aged care system and risks older people "being worse off".

-OPAN has ongoing "urgent" concerns, including about "unacceptably long" aged care assessment wait times, with the last data showing Australians are waiting a year to receive services, and the "inadequate" number of Support at Home packages being approved.
-The continuation of 60% Interim funding also "risks older people cutting crucial services and not receiving the full care that they need".
+OPAN has "urgent" concerns about "unacceptably long" aged care assessment wait times, with the recent data showing Australians are waiting a year to receive services.

-OPAN is disappointed issues with the Integrated Assessment Tool (IAT) have not been addressed and would like to see additional investment in dementia care, on top of the $224.3 million investment in the Budget.
+OPAN is disappointed issues with the Integrated Assessment Tool (IAT) have not been addressed and would like to see additional investment in dementia care, on top of the $224.3 million Budget investment.

 “This is disappointing news for the sector and older people, especially since we have an ageing population, with more people projected to need government funded assistance going forward,” said OPAN Director Policy, Education and Systemic Advocacy Samantha Edmonds.